Naked and Wild: The All-Natural Wine Scene in Georgia

 Where the foodies flock, the rest follow with open hearts and mouths.
-The Republic of Georgia, one of Fathom's Top 10 Places to Go in 2018, has ramped up its gastro game with heritage ingredients for farm-to-table dining and a natural wine scene with ancient production methods.
+The Republic of Georgia has ramped up its gastro game with heritage ingredients for farm-to-table dining and a natural wine scene with ancient production methods.
 Fathom editorial director Jeralyn Gerba visited wine country this spring and has been drinking only weird, natural vintages ever since.

 KAKHETI, Georgia – “Too many wines that leave Georgia don’t speak Georgian,” says Johnny Wurdeman, swirling a glass of amber-colored liquid in the sunlight.
 The winemaker, raconteur, and ambassador of natural wine in the Eurasian republic is talking about the industrialized wine economy that replaced the country’s all-natural winemaking tradition during Soviet rule, when nearly all national traditions

 were squashed fell out of favor.
 It has taken 70 years to bring the classical method of winemaking back to life in the country, a process nearly as slow as the low-intervention wine method itself.

 A New Mexico native who rambled from Russia to Georgia in search of the perfect place to paint landscapes and make field recordings of traditional music, Wurdeman fell in love with Georgia’s 8,000-year-old traditional system of producing fermented beverages, what he calls, "the most sincere reflection of the terroir.”
 He also fell in love with an eighth-generation Georgian winemaker, Gela Patalishvili, and the pair, with help from an industrious neighbor, opened Pheasant’s Tears vineyard and winery in the Kakheti region of eastern Georgia, about an hour from Tbilisi, the capital everyone compares to Berlin.